Punjabi tandoori cooking: Punjabi tandoori cooking

-Tandoori roti
+Tandoori Roti

-According to Davidson (2014), "the villages of Punjab had open-air tandoors where housewives would bring their dough to be rolled into rotis by the tandooriya".
-Steiner (2005) states that some villages in Punjab have communal tandoors.
+Villages in Punjab had open-air tandoors where housewives would bring their dough to be rolled into rotis by the tandoorwali.

-Lachha paratha
+Lachha Paratha

 Lachha paratha is baked in the tandoor and is round in shape with multiple layers.

-Amritsari kulcha
+Amritsari Kulcha

-According to O'Brien (2013), "the Amritsari kulcha is a crisp, flaky roti made with refined flour; it is stuffed with potato, onion, black pepper, chilli, cumin, and dried pomegranate seeds (anardana) and cooked in the tandoor".
+Amritsari Kulcha is a crisp, flaky roti made with refined flour; It is stuffed with potato, onion, black pepper, chilli, cumin, and dried pomegranate seeds (anardana) and cooked in the tandoor.

-Tandoori chicken
+Tandoori Chicken

 Dishes similar to tandoori chicken may have existed during the Harappan civilization.
 According to archaeologist and vice-chancellor of Deccan College Professor Vasant Shinde, the earliest evidence for a dish similar to tandoori chicken can be found in Harappan civilization and dates back to 3000 BCE.
-His team has found ancient ovens at Harappan sites which are similar to the tandoors so popular in the Punjab.
+His team found ancient ovens at Harappan sites which are similar to the tandoors popular in the Punjab.
 Physical remains of chicken bones with char marks have also been unearthed.
-However tandoori chicken as a dish originated in the Punjab before the independence of India and Pakistan.
+However, tandoori chicken as a dish originated in the Punjab before the independence of India and Pakistan.
 In the late 1940s, tandoori chicken was popularised at Moti Mahal in Peshawar by Kundan Lal Jaggi, Thakur Dass, and Kundan Lal Gujral, who are all Punjabi as well as the founders of the Moti Mahal restaurant.

 Naan

-According to the New Larousse Gastronomique (2018) culinary reference book, "the Punjabi naan is a white-flour, yeasted flat bread enriched with a little ghee – its tear-shape comes from being slapped on the side of a tandoor oven and baked partly hanging vertically".
+Punjabi naan is a white-flour, yeasted flat bread enriched with a little ghee.
+Its tear-shape comes from being slapped on the side of a tandoor oven and baked partly hanging vertically.